iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

-# Migrate from iRedMail to iRedMail Easy platform
+# iRedMail Easy: Migrate from iRedMail to iRedMail Easy platform

 [TOC]